-Gastritis is a general term for a group of conditions with one thing in common: inflammation of the lining of the stomach.
-The inflammation of gastritis is most often the result of infection with the same bacterium that causes most stomach ulcers.
-Regular use of certain pain relievers and drinking too much alcohol also can contribute to gastritis.
+Gastritis is a general term for a group of conditions with one thing in common: Inflammation of the lining of the stomach.
+The inflammation of gastritis is most often the result of infection with the same bacterium that causes most stomach ulcers or the regular use of certain pain relievers.
+Drinking too much alcohol also can contribute to gastritis.

-- Gnawing or burning ache or pain (indigestion) in your upper abdomen that may become either worse or better with eating
+- Gnawing or burning ache or pain, called indigestion, in your upper belly.
+This feeling may become either worse or better after eating.

 When to see a doctor

-If you are vomiting blood, have blood in your stools or have stools that appear black, see your doctor right away to determine the cause.
+If you are vomiting blood, have blood in your stools or have stools that appear black, see your healthcare professional right away to find the cause.

 Gastritis is an inflammation of the stomach lining.
-Weaknesses or injury to the mucus-lined barrier that protects your stomach wall allows your digestive juices to damage and inflame your stomach lining.
-A number of diseases and conditions can increase your risk of gastritis, including Crohn's disease and sarcoidosis, a condition in which collections of inflammatory cells grow in the body.
+The stomach lining is a mucus-lined barrier that protects the stomach wall.
+Weaknesses or injury to the barrier allows digestive juices to damage and inflame the stomach lining.
+Several diseases and conditions can increase the risk of gastritis.
+These include inflammatory conditions, such as Crohn's disease.

 Factors that increase your risk of gastritis include:

 - Bacterial infection.
-Although infection with Helicobacter pylori is among the most common worldwide human infections, only some people with the infection develop gastritis or other upper gastrointestinal disorders.
-Doctors believe vulnerability to the bacterium could be inherited or could be caused by lifestyle choices, such as smoking and diet.
+A bacterial infection called Helicobacter pylori, also known as H. pylori, is one of the most common worldwide human infections.
+However, only some people with the infection develop gastritis or other upper gastrointestinal disorders.
+Healthcare professionals believe sensitivity to the germs could be inherited.
+Sensitivity also may be caused by lifestyle choices, such as smoking and diet.

 - Regular use of pain relievers.
-Common pain relievers — such as aspirin, ibuprofen (Advil, Motrin IB, others) and naproxen (Aleve, Anaprox) — can cause both acute gastritis and chronic gastritis.
-Using these pain relievers regularly or taking too much of these drugs may reduce a key substance that helps preserve the protective lining of your stomach.
+Pain relievers known as nonsteroidal anti-inflammatory drugs, also called NSAIDs, can cause both acute gastritis and chronic gastritis.
+NSAIDs include ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve, Anaprox DS).
+Using these pain relievers regularly or taking too much of these medicines may damage the stomach lining.

 - Older age.
-Older adults have an increased risk of gastritis because the stomach lining tends to thin with age and because older adults are more likely to have H. pylori infection or autoimmune disorders than younger people are.
+Older adults have an increased risk of gastritis because the stomach lining tends to thin with age.
+Older adults also have an increased risk because they are more likely to have H. pylori infection or autoimmune disorders than younger people are.

 - Excessive alcohol use.
-Alcohol can irritate and erode your stomach lining, which makes your stomach more vulnerable to digestive juices.
+Alcohol can irritate and break down your stomach lining.
+This makes your stomach more vulnerable to digestive juices.
 Excessive alcohol use is more likely to cause acute gastritis.